NicolaRo/JavaScript-Clock/README.md

 This project was developed as an exercise to strengthen my foundational front-end development skills.
 It helped me reinforce my understanding of:

-- DOM manipulation in vanilla JavaScript
+- DOM manipulation in JavaScript
 - CSS transformations and animations
 - Real-time JavaScript functions using `setInterval`
 - Structuring clean and readable code